NSW has a diverse fishing and seafood industry.

 - packaging seafood

 - transporting, except from retail premises to the consumer or in a vehicle from which the seafood will be sold by retail.

 Food businesses in this industry need to meet food safety and labelling requirements specific to the type of business:

 The Australian Department of Agriculture and Water Resources provides export controls and assistance regarding exporting goods from Australia.

-Seafood businesses that wish to export their fish and fish products can find information to meet their responsibilities from the Australian Department of Agriculture and Water Resources.
+Seafood businesses that wish to export their fish and fish products can find information to meet their responsibilities from the Australian Department of Agriculture.

 The Minister for Primary Industries and the Food Authority consults with the industry via the Seafood industry Forum.

 - From catch to customer (English)